Skip to content

 • Communicating your messages based on persona

-• Distribute content to customers via multiple channels
+• Distributing content to customers via multiple channels

-• Use analytics to learn which messages work best
+• Using analytics to learn which messages work best

-• Guide potential customers through a journey of discovery and choice
+• Guiding potential customers through a journey of discovery and choice

 Why are sales and marketing CRMs in healthcare?